Plastics Glass Metal Cardboard Paper General Curbside Preparation

 It's imperative that only materials listed below be placed in recycling carts.
 You can also check the lid of your blue cart for easy reference.
 When in doubt, toss it out!

-Tubs - rinse but discard lids.
-Round and flexible, tubs are commonly used to hold margarine, yogurt and sour cream.
+Tubs (commonly used to hold margarine, yogurt and sour cream)

 In addition to the following items, our recycling program currently does not accept plastic lids, pumps and items that previously contained a hazardous material.
 Items that contained chemicals, such as a pesticide, pool chemical, automotive fluid, or anything with the poison symbol on it, should be placed in the trash.

 Bags - Most grocery stores have collection boxes.
-Bags in a sorting facility are a nightmare for jamming equipment!
+Bags jam our equipment!

 Lids - Lids (not to be confused with caps) are the flat covers used on containers such as margarine tubs, sour cream, cream cheese or whipped toppings.
 Since they are flat they are often mixed with paper at the sorting facility by machinery.